darcys22/taxwiki/pages/crypto/index.md

 >You've made a decision to start a business and have done something about it to operate in a businesslike manner, such as registered a business name, or obtained an ABN.

->You intend to make a profit – or genuinely believe you will make a profit from the activity – even if you are unlikely to do so in the short term.
+>You intend to make a profit Â– or genuinely believe you will make a profit from the activity Â– even if you are unlikely to do so in the short term.

 >You repeat similar types of activities.
 The size or scale of your activity is consistent with other businesses in your industry.